What is HDS Streaming? A Guide to HTTP Dynamic Streaming

 During the transition, it can be helpful to implement a multi-protocol streaming strategy.
 By simultaneously offering HDS, HLS, and MPEG-DASH, you can ensure compatibility with older systems while introducing support for modern devices and browsers.
 This approach minimizes service disruptions and allows for gradual adoption.

 Cloud-based solutions offer scalable tools for transitioning away from HDS.
-Many Content Delivery Networks (CDNs) provide built-in support for HLS and MPEG-DASH, as well as tools for re-encoding content, managing adaptive streams, and distributing video to global audiences.
-Using these services can simplify the transition process.
+Many content delivery networks (CDNs) provide built-in support for HLS and MPEG-DASH, as well as tools for re-encoding content, managing adaptive streams, and distributing video to global audiences.
+Using these services can make the transition process simpler.

 Modern protocols provide opportunities to enhance your streaming capabilities: